UVCoin/UVCoin/README.md

 ## Core
 * JavaScript/Node.js;
+* Using Network.wd's IDs;
+* Each transaction have Network.wd's ID assigned;
+* Private transactions: using Network.wd's private temporally address, can send private transactions;
 * Built-in Smart Contracts feature;
 * Can do trusted Lottery drawing for donators' address;
 * Return UniverseCoins with NO FEE if wrong address;